willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ### Future Work

 There is a lot of potential future work for this project in most aspects of it due to the lack of code I managed to get done in all areas of it.
 For example testing, the GUI, and also the engine itself.
+If I had more time, I would try to get the GUI interactive as possible with the possibility of moving pieces, fix up the engines code so that it can search, evaluate and display these results of the best move to the user.
 The main noteworthy future work that would provide significant advantages to the project would be the use of CI/CD pipelines with automated testing which I will go into below.

 Testing could of been taken a lot further while also taking into account aspects of CI.
 For example all unit tests could of been setup on Github actions so every commit all tests are automatically run against the code.
 This would be tremendously valuable as it would actually allow us to see not only the commit but the developer working on that commit (Blame) that caused an error or threw up a failed test.
 Isolating the complete source of any faults arising making them a lot simpler to fix, creating a faster mean time to resolution of problems.
 Aswell as this fault isolation the use of this CI in-turn:
 - Faster Mean Time to Resolution